mitosis-project/vmitosis-asplos21-artifact/README.md

 virt-install --name vmitosis --ram 4096 --disk path=/home/ashish/vmitosis.qcow2,size=50 --vcpus 4 --os-type linux --os-variant generic --network bridge=virbr0 --graphics none --console pty,target_type=serial --location 'http://archive.ubuntu.com/ubuntu/dists/bionic/main/installer-amd64/' --extra-args 'console=ttyS0,115200n8 serial'
 ```

-Dump the VM configuration file somewhere as follows:
+Copy the default XML configuration file in three files under `vmitosis-asplos21-artifact/vmconfigs/` as follows:
 ```
+$ virsh dumpxml vmitosis > vmitosis-asplos21-artifact/vmconfigs/numa-visible.xml
+$ virsh dumpxml vmitosis > vmitosis-asplos21-artifact/vmconfigs/numa-oblivious.xml
-$ virsh dumpxml vmitosis > $HOME/config.xml
+$ virsh dumpxml vmitosis > vmitosis-asplos21-artifact/vmconfigs/thin.xml
 ```

-**TODO-1:** Use config.xml to create three VM configurations and place all XML files in "vmitosis-asplos21-artifact/vmconfigs":
-1. NUMA-visible wide VM, using all CPUs and memory (XML file name: "numa-visible.xml")
-2. NUMA-oblivious wide VM, using all CPUs and memory( XML file name:  "numa-oblivious.xml")
+Now, update each configuration file to configure the number of CPUs, memory and NUMA-topology as follows:
+1. **numa-visible.xml** : Allocate all CPUs and memory.
+Configure NUMA topology in a way that mirrors the host NUMA topology.
+2. **numa-oblivious.xml** : Allocate all CPUs and memory.
+All NUMA related tags shoud be removed to hide the topology from the guest.
-3. NUMA-oblivious thin VM , using CPUs and memory from NUMA socket 0 (XML file name: "small-singlesocket.xml")
+3. **thin.xml** : Allocate CPUs and memory from a single socket.
+All NUMA related tags should be removed.

-The following tags need to be updated while configuring the VM:
+For all these configurations, the following tags are important:
 ```
-1. <vcpu> </vcpu> -- to update the number of CPUs to be allocated to the VM
+1. <vcpu> </vcpu> -- to update the number of CPUs to be allocated to the VM (all or single socket)
-2. <memory> </memory> -- to update the amount of memory to be allocated to the VM
+2. <memory> </memory> -- to update the amount of memory to be allocated to the VM (all or single socket)
 3. <cputune> <cputune> -- to bind vCPUs to pCPUs
-4. <numatune> </numatune> -- to setup the number of guest NUMA nodes
+4. <numatune> </numatune> -- to setup the number of guest NUMA nodes (required only for **numa-visible.xml**)
-5. <cpu><numa> </numa></cpu> -- to bind vCPUs to guest NUMA nodes
+5. <cpu><numa> </numa></cpu> -- to bind vCPUs to guest NUMA nodes (required only for **numa-oblivious.xml**)
 ```

 The guest OS needs to be booted with vmitosis kernel image.
 The same can also be configured with "os" tag